 - Replacing miles of distribution lines with tree wire (less susceptible to falling branches) along New Sweden Avenue, Eagle Harbor Drive, Fletcher Bay Road, Baker Hill Road and NE Day Road.
 Additional tree wire will be installed along N Madison Avenue, NE Lafayette Avenue and Manzanita Road NE and NE Bergman Road in 2017.

 - Trimming trees near overhead power lines.
-In 2016 over 24 miles of trees were trimmed and we plan to trim up to 51 miles in 2017.
+We have trimmed over 27 miles of trees since 2016, and we plan to trim up to 78.5 miles in 2018.

 PSE is working alongside customers to ensure a reliable and responsible energy future.
 We offer customers many resources to reduce their home energy use, including energy efficiency programs and discounts on more efficient household appliances and light bulbs.
 This has helped curb the urgency for system improvements; however, the ever-increasing demand for electricity will eventually surpass the current system’s capacity.

 A new substation and transmission line to connect the Winslow and Murden Cove substations would greatly increase reliability for the southern part of the island.
 These projects would reduce outages for two reasons: 1) a new substation would provide additional capacity to keep the lights on when another substation goes down and 2) connecting the Winslow and Murden Cove substations with a new transmission line would connect the substations providing two potential sources of power, so the lights stay on even when one source is not working.
 We are committed to continuing to work with customers to find a solution that best addresses all interests and concerns.

 Yes, we can underground lower-voltage distribution lines.
 However, there is cost sharing involved.